shreyamondal1/product-catalog-complex/README.md

 # product-catalog-complex

 ## Overview
-A modern, responsive single-page application that displays a product catalog with filtering capabilities and real-time statistics.
-The application parses product data from JSON and presents it in an elegant, user-friendly interface with Bootstrap cards.
+A modern, interactive single-page product catalog application that allows users to search and sort products in real-time.
+The application features a clean, responsive design with smooth animations and an intuitive user interface.

 ## Features
-- **Product Display**: Shows all products in a responsive grid layout with Bootstrap cards
-- **Product Information**: Each card displays product name, price (formatted with dollar sign), and category
-- **Category Filtering**: Dropdown filter to view products by category or all products
-- **Total Inventory Value**: Real-time calculation and display of total inventory value
-- **Statistics Dashboard**: Displays comprehensive catalog statistics including:
+- **Real-time Search**: Filter products by name with case-insensitive search as you type
+- **Multiple Sort Options**: Sort products by:
+  - Price: Low to High
+  - Price: High to Low
+  - Name: A-Z (alphabetical)
-  - Total number of products
+- **Live Result Count**: Displays the number of products matching current filters
-  - Number of categories
-  - Average price
-  - Highest and lowest prices
 - **Responsive Design**: Fully responsive layout that works on desktop, tablet, and mobile devices
-- **Modern UI**: Beautiful gradient backgrounds, smooth animations, and intuitive interface
+- **Modern UI**: Beautiful gradient backgrounds, smooth animations, and card-based layout
-- **Icon Integration**: Font Awesome icons for enhanced visual appeal
+- **Category Icons**: Visual icons representing different product categories
+- **No Results Handling**: User-friendly message when no products match the search criteria

 ## Setup Instructions
 1. Clone the repository